Accountant: United States

+In recent years, the profession in the U.S. has experienced a structural talent deficit driven by a declining CPA exam pipeline, retiring professionals, and the demanding 150-hour academic requirement.

 A CPA is licensed by a state to provide auditing services to the public.
 Many CPA firms also offer accounting, tax, litigation support, and other financial advisory services.
 The requirements for receiving the CPA license vary from state to state, although the passage of the Uniform Certified Public Accountant Examination is required by all states.
 This examination is designed and graded by the American Institute of Certified Public Accountants (AICPA).

 A PA (sometimes referred to as LPA—Licensed Public Accountant) is licensed by the state to practice accountancy to the same extent as are CPAs, although in some states PAs are not permitted to perform audits or reviews (notably Iowa, Minnesota, Oregon, & South Carolina).
 A PA's ability to practice out of state is very limited due to most states having phased out the PA designation.
 While most states no longer accept new PA license applicants, four states still accept PA applicants for practice privileges within the state.
 As with the CPA, the requirements for receiving the PA license vary from state to state.
 Most states require a passage of either two or three (out of four) sections of the CPA exam or passage of the Comprehensive Examination for Accreditation in Accounting which is administered and graded by the Accreditation Council for Accountancy and Taxation (ACAT).